 - · Andy's Man Club

 - Access Team

 - · Employment Support Teams

 - Mindspace

 - Perth Six Circle Project

 - · Perthshire Women's Aid

 - PKAVS Mental Health and Wellbeing

 - Rape and Sexual Abuse Centre

 - Social Prescribers

 - Suicide and Self-Harm Support Group

 - Support in Mind

 - Tayside Council on Alcohol

 - Victim Support

 - Wellbeing Support Team

 - OWLS

 - Barnardo's

 - Floating Housing Support

 - Perth Creative Community Collaborative

-- · Listening Service,
+- Listening Service,

 - Men's Shed

 - Crieff Recovery Cafes

 - Wellbeing Cafes

 - MoveAhead

-Crisis and Out of Hours

-Samaritans

-Street Pastor

-PLUS Perth (Independent Advocacy) "PLUS is a member-led mental health charity and social movement in Perth and Kinross.
-Our values include trust, honesty, equality, justice, community spirit, partnership working, love and compassion".
-PLUS works on the founding principle that every single person is valuable and assists people in making better lives for themselves

-Primary Care Mental Health and Wellbeing Nurses (PCMHWN) PCMHWN are based within GP Practices and are managed by P&K HSCP Perth City Locality MoveAhead Team.
-Two Registered Mental Health Nurses have been appointed for Perth City locality to work within GP practices assessing and signposting patients with predominantly mild to moderate mental health/ wellbeing needs.
-A nurse has been allocated to each of the GP Practices within the two Clusters.
-The first PCMHWN commenced employment on 22nd April 2019 within Cluster 2 of Perth City Locality covering:

-Drumhar Health Centre Yellow and Mauve Practice

-Perth City Medical Centre

-Glover Street - Kings and Victoria Practice

-Access to a clinic appointment with the PCMHWN is via GP Practices either through reception staff or practice staff directly accessing the practice booking systems.
-Appointments are available for booking up to 4 weeks in advance.
-Patients will be asked to phone back when further appointments are released if this is necessary.
-As yet there has been no requirement for this.

-Referrals are accepted for any person

-Over 16 years of age who is registered with a Perth City GP practice Who has a mental health/ wellbeing need (any person who has a disruption to one or more of the five essential elements of wellbeing) which is affecting their overall health/wellbeing) which requires further assessment to

-identify appropriate sign-posting
+Samaritans Street Pastor Street Pastor PLUS Perth (Independent "PLUS is a member-led mental health charity and l social Advocacy) movement in Perth and Kinross.
+Our values inclu de trust, honesty, equality, justice, community spirit, part working, love and compassion".
+PLUS works on the founding principle that every single person is val assists people in making better lives for themsel Primary Care Mental Health and PCMHWN are based within GP Practices and are Wellbeing Nurses (PCMHWN) by P&K HSCP Perth City Locality MoveAhead Tea Registered Mental Health Nurses have been app Perth City locality to work within GP practices as sessing and signposting patients with predominantly mil moderate mental health/ wellbeing needs.
+A nurs been allocated to each of the GP Practices within Clusters.
+The first PCMHWN commenced employ on 22nd April 2019 within Cluster 2 of Perth City covering: Locality Drumhar Health Centre Yellow and Mauve Practic се Perth City Medical Centre Glover Street - Kings and Victoria Practice Access to a clinic appointment with the PCMHW GP Practices either through reception staff or pr staff directly accessing the practice booking sys Appointments are available for booking up to 4 v in advance.
+Patients will be asked to phone back further appointments are released if this is neces yet there has been no requirement for this. ssary.
+As Referrals are accepted for any person Over 16 years of age who is registered with a Pert practice :h City GP Who has a mental health/ wellbeing need (any personal section). who has a disruption to one or more of the five elements of wellbeing) which is affecting their or health/wellbeing) which requires further assessm identify appropriate sign-posting